-Unrestricted Surplus (Contingency)
+Unrestricted Operating Surplus (Contingency)

-The Board will maintain a reasonable unrestricted operating surplus (contingency) to support effective operational planning, provided there are funds remaining following any restricted allocations.
+The Board will maintain a reasonable unrestricted operating surplus (contingency) to support effective operational planning, that includes risk mitigation, provided there are funds remaining following any restricted allocations.
 Situations may arise that require emergent or contingent funds for unexpected increases in expenses and/or decreases in anticipated revenues.
 In such cases, the Board needs to have access to enough funds to continue to provide educational services and maintain regular operations without implementing one-time service cuts.